cjj01/cs305_Module5/CONTRIBUTING.md

-Need help with the code for converting the hours to money.
+Potential contributors: Need help with the code for converting the hours to money.
 And I need help with my website to get donations.